 You can prolong the life of your derailleur springs by leaving the chain on the smaller cogs (front and rear) when you’re off the bike.
 The larger the cogs, the longer the path the chain has to travel, and the more the derailleur springs are stretched.
-Shift to smaller cogs and the springs will be more at rest as the bike sits in the garage.
+If you shift to smaller cogs, the springs will be more at rest as the bike sits in the garage.

 Some compulsive mechanics dismantle, clean, and regrease their jockey wheel bearings, but that’s pretty nuts.
 Those bearings are intended to be used until worn (which seems to be never), then replaced.